dnarain-astro/docs/astro/develop-project.md

   :::

-3. Immediately after the `FROM` line specifying your Runtime image, add the following:
+3. In `Dockerfile.build` after the `FROM` line specifying your Runtime image, add the following:

     ```
     RUN --mount=type=ssh,id=github apk add --no-cache --virtual .build-deps \